 Bilal, Sudan, incident location Murzuq (Libya)

 Slavery and racial discrimination in Libya have become an unprosecuted norm.
-Migrants in Libya are extremely vulnerable to abuse,
+Migrants are extremely vulnerable to abuse,

 particularly in Libya where racism is